Updated 2024-12-06: Updated both scripts, using newer suricata-update from get-go, updated classification.config, some minor adjusting of content.

 config classification: uncategorized,Uncategorized app detection by OPNsense,3

-Soon I will share some suggested disable/enable/drop/modify configs, but at this time I am still changing my too often to want to publish here.
-Further, I don’t expect to be checking out the drop element until a later day – focusing on disable, enable, and modify for now.
+I have shared some suggested disable/enable/drop/modify configs.
+No expectation to be checking out the drop element until a later day – focusing on disable, enable, and modify for now to use with suricata-update to minimize FPs and other noisy SIDs.

 Best of luck, please comment and suggest updates/fixes if necessary!